pardot/api-docs/docs/kb/api-version-4/export.md

 ### Example

-This is a request to execute the visitor activity procedure named `filter_by_created_at`, which retrieves all visitor activity data where the `created_at` value is between two dates.
-In this example, the data will be retrieved from December 25, 2019 to December 25, 2020.
+Here is a request to execute the visitor activity procedure named `filter_by_created_at`, which retrieves all visitor activity data where the `created_at` value is between two dates.
+In this example, the data is retrieved from December 25, 2019 to December 25, 2020.

 ```
 POST /api/export/version/4/do/create